 Bronze Athena SWAN charter award

 We are proud to hold a bronze award for the Athena SWAN charter mark.
 Athena SWAN is a higher education Charter mark, awarded by Advance HE.
 Originally, the Charter was established to encourage and further the careers of women in areas of science, technology, mathematics and medicine (STEMM), but was broadened out to recognise the work undertaken in the arts, humanities, social sciences, business and law (AHSSBL).
 Now the Charter assesses gender equality more widely, not just the barriers that affect female progression.

 Being a bronze awarded member of Athena SWAN recognises our institutional commitment to gender equality and ensures that our policies and processes reflect the best practices available within the sector.

 The University of Derby understands that pronouns matter and we would like to support applicants to feel comfortable to be their authentic selves.
 If during the recruitment process (from interview through to your first day) you would like us to inform the recruiting manager of your preferred pronouns please let us know by contacting email@example.com.

 Stonewall Diversity Champions

-We have won a prestigious national award for our commitment to social mobility at the UK Social Mobility Awards 2020.
+We are proud members of NEON and have previously won a national commitment to social mobility at the UK Social Mobility Awards.